 A student ID card is a personal card which serves as proof of identity for examinations or borrowing library books.
 You will receive instructions on how to request your student ID card.

 There will be an introduction for all new pre-Master's students in the week before the start of the academic year.
 Because of the corona measures, it is not yet clear whether this meeting can take place this year.
+Please visit our website for new students for the latest information.

 You must pay the tuition fee in order to complete your enrolment for a degree programme at the UvA.
 The tuition fee due for the pre-Master's programme will be calculated after your admission has been approved.